 Moving to Team Penske in 2018

 For the 2018 IMSA Championship season, the Taylor brothers were separated.
 Jordan stayed in the #10 Cadillac while Ricky moved to Acura Team Penske to drive the #7 Acura ARX-05 alongside Helio Castroneves.
 They scored their only win in the fourth round at Mid-Ohio Sports Car Course, finishing seventh in the final classification.

-Outside IMSA Championship, Ricky joined Jackie Chan DC Racing at 24 Hours of Le Mans, not finishing the race in a Ligier LMP2 prototype.
+Outside IMSA Championship, Ricky joined Jackie Chan DC Racing at 24 Hours of Le Mans both in 2018 and 2019, not finishing races in a Ligier LMP2 prototype.